-These rock fences may have been built by the ancients to channel wild game to waiting hunters or drive them over a cliff.
-Even animals that could easily jump or climb over the fence might tend to follow the fence if they weren’t being pushed hard.
-Pronghorn antelope are very reluctant jumpers so would have been easier to drive along a fence.
-Layout of the fences along the rim of the canyons would have facilitated driving animals north west out to the tip of high cliff lined narrow points where hunters waited.
-Not all the sections of rock fence seem to fit this scenario but enough do to make this plausible.
+The ancients may have built these rock fences to channel wild game to waiting hunters or drive them over a cliff.
+Even animals that could easily jump or climb over the fence might follow the fence if they weren’t being pushed hard.
+Pronghorn antelope are very reluctant jumpers, so it would have been easier to drive along a fence.
+The fences' layout along the rim of the canyons would have facilitated driving animals northwest out to the tip of high cliff-lined narrow points where hunters waited.
+Not all the rock fence sections seem to fit this scenario, but enough do to make this plausible.

 Evidence for Indian Built: I have not yet found archaeology reports suggesting that these walls were built by the Indians for game channeling but suspect they may exist.
 However, there is an abundance of evidence that the ancients frequented the mesa.
-Petroglyphs, imbedded rock metates, and pottery sherds have been found in several areas of the mesa top by HAZ members including myself.
-Areas directly below the mesa including Cave Creek, Cline Creek and New River have an abundance of habitation sites indicating a large population of meat hungry Indians existed here 650 to 1000 years ago.
-Who wants to eat corn, beans, squash, agave roots and mesquite beans all the time?
-What’s missing is evidence of dwellings on top of the mesa but this may re-enforce the game channeling wall theory.
+Petroglyphs, imbedded rock metates, and pottery sherds have been found in several areas of the mesa top by HAZ members, including myself.
+Areas directly below the mesa, including Cave Creek, Cline Creek, and New River, have an abundance of habitation sites indicating a large population of meat-hungry Indians existed here 650 to 1000 years ago.
+Who wants to eat corn, beans, squash, agave roots, and mesquite beans all the time?
+What’s missing is evidence of dwellings on top of the mesa, but this may reinforce the game channeling wall theory.
 Dwellings would tend to scare animals away from the mesa top.
-Without dwellings it would have become a refuge where animals were driven by the abundance of dwellings below.
+Without dwellings, it would have become a refuge where the abundance of dwellings below drove animals.

 It’s still a mystery.